Best camera microphones 2024: Shotgun and lavalier mics for content creators

 In this guide we will outline our pics for some of the best camera microphones available today, as well as describing some of the terminology and functionality you should be looking out for when deciding which one is right for you.
 Let’s get started.

-Best camera microphones: Our top picks
+Our top picks

-For our money, we’d stick with a trusted brand and recommend the Rode VideoMic Go as our overall best camera microphone, purely because it is both compact and lightweight, and delivers reliable results every time.
-The VideoMic Go requires no power either, which makes it an ideal backup for other, potentially higher quality mics in your arsenal.
+For our money, we’d stick with a trusted brand and recommend the Rode VideoMic Go II as our overall best camera microphone, purely because it is both compact and lightweight, and delivers reliable results every time.
+The VideoMic Go II requires no power either, which makes it an ideal backup for other, potentially higher quality mics in your arsenal.

 We were also impressed with the Joby Wavo PRO, as a more fully-featured option, with the noise reduction and safety track recording both particularly appealing.
-As a wireless option, we found the experience using the DJI Mic set near-flawless in its execution, although tech of this calibre naturally comes with a premium price tag too.
+As a wireless option, we found the experience using the DJI Mic II set near-flawless in its execution, although tech of this calibre naturally comes with a premium price tag too.

-Best camera microphones: Rode VideoMic GO
+Best camera microphone: Rode VideoMic GO II

 (Image credit: Rode)

-1. Rode VideoMic GO
+1. Rode VideoMic GO II

 The best shotgun mic for everyday use